-- No RT control: For every reverse transcription reaction, it is important to incorporate a “no RT control” to identify erroneous signal due to genomic DNA contamination.
+- No RT control: For each reverse transcription reaction, it is important to incorporate a “no RT control” to identify erroneous signal due to genomic DNA contamination.

-- No template control: During qPCR setup, incorporate a “no template control” for every different gene analyzed to identify possible cross-contamination generated during preparation of samples.
+- No template control: During qPCR setup, incorporate a “no template control” for each different gene analyzed to identify possible cross-contamination generated during preparation of samples.

 - Reference genes: Multiple reference genes should be analyzed for stable gene expression.
 Select a reference gene with an expression pattern that is unaltered by treatment or the different time points to be tested.

 - Cycling conditions: Always follow the cycling conditions according to the master mix used.
 For example, do not use a standard master mix with fast cycling conditions.